isaykatsman/isaykatsman.github.io/_posts/2016-3-26-Spectral-Clustering.md

 \}

-This clustering algorithm works fairly well, and given a reasonable $$k$$, often finds good clusters for fairly convex data.
+This clustering algorithm can work well, and given a reasonable $$k$$, often finds good clusters for convex data.
 However, it isn't perfect and there are cases where it fails miserably.

 ## Motivation for More Advanced Clustering ##

-It turns out that K-means is fairly faulty and only works well for convex clusters.
+It turns out that K-means is faulty and only works well for convex clusters.
 Here is an example of K-means run with $$k=2$$ on this data set of 2 clusters:

 {: style="text-align:center"}
 ![Ideal Clustering]({{ site.baseurl }}/images/blogpost1/kmeansgood.png){: style="max-width:500px; height: auto;"}